-WHO SHOULD USE IT: Anyone looking to smooth out wrinkles caused by repeated muscle movement in areas such as the forehead and around the eyes.
-It’s also a good pick for anyone with dry skin as it actually helps allocate moisture to the area of application.
+Who should use it: Anyone looking to smooth out wrinkles caused by repeated muscle movement in areas such as the forehead and around the eyes.
+It’s also a good pick for anyone with dry skin as it helps allocate moisture to the area of application.

-WORKS WELL WITH: One study suggests that it works well in conjunction with another peptide, tripeptide-10-cirtrulline, which increases the permeability for argireline to penetrate to a depth where it can target muscles that cause wrinkles, says Linkner.
+Works well with: One study suggests that it works well in conjunction with another peptide, tripeptide-10-citrulline, which increases the permeability for Argireline to penetrate to a depth where it can target muscles that cause wrinkles.
 It’s also often combined with hyaluronic acid to up the hydration benefits.